 On December 1, 2002, the University issued \$2,800,000 of variable/fixed rate revenue bonds, maturing on December 1, 2022.
 The bonds were issued through the Educational Building Authority of the City of Huntsville.
 The proceeds of the bonds were used to fund the purchase of the assets of West Oaks Apartments Corporation (see Note 1).
 Variable/fixed rate revenue bonds in the amount of \$2,100,000 issued by West Oaks Apartments Corporation in January 31, 2001 were redeemed with a portion of the proceeds of the \$2,800,000 bonds.
 The bonds initially bear interest at a variable rate, to be determined on a weekly basis, but may be converted to a fixed rate.
 Interest on the bonds is payable monthly.
-At June 30, 2020, 2019 and 2018, a variable rate of 1.91%, 1.87%, and 1.52% was in effect, respectively.
+As of March 15, 2021, this bond was paid in full.